GradleUp/nmcp/README.md

 Then call `publishAllPublicationsToCentralPortal` to publish all your publications.

-### Multi-module (project isolation compatible):
+# Project isolation compatible version:

 `publishAllProjectsProbablyBreakingProjectIsolation` uses the `allprojects {}` block and might be incompatible with [Project-isolation](https://gradle.github.io/configuration-cache/).

-To be compatible, you can add the plugin to each module you want to publish:
+You can be 100% compatible by adding the plugin to each module you want to publish:

 ```kotlin
 //root/moduleN/build.gradle.kts